mitsu1210/essbaseworkshop/Lab100/LabGuide100.md

 * To learn about Object Storage in the cloud please see the following [link](https://docs.cloud.oracle.com/en-us/iaas/Content/Object/Concepts/objectstorageoverview.htm)
 * Oracle VirtualBox [link](https://www.oracle.com/virtualization/virtualbox/)

+## Administratrive Note
+Part 1 of the lab series is optional.
+This section outlines how to configure an On-Premises e-Commerce application and capture a snapshot of it in the form of a .ova file which is converted to a cloud-compatible VMDK.
+Should you wish to skip this part of the lab and proceed directly to Part 2, download the VMDK file contained [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/JPnFpTHgLX9vNwc6KtkXIkXAFFM65sOHfzooM8AJfDk/n/orasenatdecanational01/b/osCommerceTest/o/osCommerceDemo-disk001.vmdk).
+The VMDK is a large file (~2GB) and may take a significant time to download depending on your network speed.

 ## Part 1.
 Capturing a Snapshot of Third Party OS Commerce Application

 ### Step 1: Download VirtualBox and Import Ubuntu Instance
 If you do not have it on your local machine, make sure to download [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 VirtualBox is a free, open-source software that allows users to run multiple operating systems on a single machine and switch between OS Instances.
 Additionally, download the [osCommerceDemo.ova file](https://objectstorage.us-ashburn-1.oraclecloud.com/p/P2EwRTj2PxXxG52U8XrFCeLZsb_P9wha2RDef5bYz9E/n/orasenatdecanational01/b/OsCommerce_ova_file/o/osCommerceDemo.ova).
 Please reach out to your lab facilitator should you have any issues downloading the .ova file.